 Continue towards Newport for a visit to Tredegar House.
 Take a tour around the impressive state rooms and the servants’ quarters to discover what life was like for those who lived in 17th century house.
 The library is said to be the most haunted part of the ancestral home of the Morgan family.
 Other spooky spots include the attic where a Victorian gentleman and a young girl in a white dress are said to reside.
 Some have even claimed to have been touched by a ghost upon entering the doors of the old nursery wing.
 Bells ringing at odd times, ghostly spectral nuns and strange atmospheres are also reported incidents at this popular tourist attraction.
 There is dedicated parking for coaches.
 Group rates are available for pre booked groups.
 National Trust also offer 7 and 14 day touring passes are also available for international visitors.

 Alternatively, visit the 12th Century Tintern Abbey.
 It is one of the most serene and faithfully preserved ruin in Britain and was the source of inspiration for the artist Turner and poet Wordsworth.
 The abbey is said to be haunted by knights in shining armour and the monks that once lived there.
-On visiting Cadw properties 3 and 7 day Explorer Passes are available with special Travel Trade rates or for pre booked Group Bookings of 15 or more there is a 10% discount on admission prices.
+Visit the Cadw Admissions page for information on 3 and 7 day Explorer Passes which give special rates to the Travel Trade, and discounts on pre booked Group Bookings of 15 or more.

 End the day in Monmouth.
 A town of grand associations with famous people from the past such as King Henry V, born at Monmouth Castle in 1387 and Admiral Nelson who visited the town.
 The Queen’s Head pub in Monmouth was a frequent resting-place for Oliver Cromwell.
 He was leader of the Parliamentarians or Round Heads and came very close to becoming king in the 17th Century.
 On one occasion, when he was hiding out at the Queens Head Hotel and there was an unsuccessful attempt by a Royalist Cavalier who entered the house via a secret passageway in the cellar, to assassinate him.
 There are many reported sightings of ghosts on the premises, including that of a young girl who is frequently spotted roaming the building.
 There have also been sightings of an old man sitting by the fireplace in the bar area late at night when the pub has closed.
 It maybe an idea to leave before last orders are called!